DRUG CRIMES ATTORNEY IN KANSAS CITY, MISSOURI

 Like many other states, Missouri classifies controlled dangerous substances into five “schedules,” with Schedule I representing the most dangerous drugs that have no medicinal purpose.
 Sentences for drug crimes can vary based on which of the schedules listed below the substance at issue falls into:

-- Schedule V — Cough medicines that contain codeine and other mediations that might include a narcotic substance as an ingredient are placed into Schedule V.
+Schedule V — Cough medicines that contain codeine and other medications that might include a narcotic substance as an ingredient are placed into Schedule V.

 Marijuana is treated separately from other drugs in Missouri.
 If you are found with fewer than 35 grams, it is charged as a misdemeanor.
 No jail time is given to individuals possessing 10 grams or fewer than marijuana.